Handwriting Styles for Postcards: Which Option Fits Your Message Best?

 The authenticity layer is shared

-All four styles are still physically written with a real fountain pen on textured card stock.
+All four styles are still physically written with a real pen on quality card stock.
 The difference is not "real vs. fake."
 The difference is the visual voice:

 - more natural